 Judgment determines which predictions matter.
 It weighs competing options against values and priorities.
 It translates "what is likely" into "what should we do."

-1.3 Why Traditional Discovery Falls Short
+1.3 Why Existing Discovery Falls Short

 The question isn't whether to use AI in discovery—that ship has sailed.
 The question is how to structure the partnership so that AI handles what it does well while humans retain what they must do.